Amazon Wants To Put a Camera and Microphone in Your Bedroom

 Oh, you are funny.

+So the next iteration is going to walk around your house making snarky gestures that make other people laugh?

-Progress is great (Score:2)
+Progress is great (Score:3)

 How did the human race survive with just mirrors before this technology was developed?